Dallas Willard writes in The Divine Conspiracy (p. 335),

 But let us not come with any patronising nonsense about his being a great human teacher.
 He has not left that open to us.
 He did not intend to.

-Neither did he leave open the possibility that he might be just one of many spiritual options.
+Neither is he one of many spiritual options.
+He has not left that open to us.
 He did not intend to.